tomsoutherland/zfssa/README.md

-zfssa
+zfssa.py

-python3 program to interact with the Oracle ZFS Storage Appliance
+A python3 program to interact with the rest api in the Oracle ZFS Storage Appliance

 Requires urllib3